mvdbent/setDock/README.md

 ```
 ![GitHub](https://img.shields.io/github/license/mvdbent/MSP-example-Scripts)

-This script is a example how to configures users docks using `docktutil`
+The scripts are a example how to configures users docks using `docktutil`

 **Requirements**
-Download and deploy `dockutil` binary to /usr/local/bin/
+dockutil Version 3.0.0 or higher installed to /usr/local/bin/
 _source `dockutil` https://github.com/kcrawford/dockutil/_

-Compatible with Mac OS X 10.9.x thru 10.15 and on Big Sure macOS 11.x